- What do genetic counselors do?

 Renewal notices are mailed six to eight weeks before your license expiration date to allow enough time to process.
 It's important to remit payment immediately to ensure that your license will be delivered on or before your license expiration date.
 It's against the law to work without a current license.
 More information about our renewal process is available on our website.

 - How can I be involved and stay informed?

-To get important information about genetic counselors, please select the green "Subscribe" button at the bottom of the page.
+To get important information about genetic counselors, subscribe for updates at the bottom of the page.